ottoweiss/pdf-to-audiobook/README.md

-(If anyone would like to build it out or fix anything feel free to contribute and submit pull requests)
+(If anyone would like to build it out, like add gpt4o as possible cleaner, or fix anything feel free to contribute and submit pull requests)

 Download or upload a pdf.
 Convert it into professional grade audiobook.
 Should work for book pdfs and most others, but some weird formatting may require you to change cleaning prompt.